Dialectical materialism

-Dialectical materialism is a philosophy of science, a philosophy of history, and a philosophy of Nature based upon the writings of Karl Marx and Friedrich Engels.
-As a materialist philosophy, Marxist dialectics emphasizes the importance of real-world conditions and the presence of functional contradictions within and among social relations, which derive from, but are not limited to the contradictions that occur in social class, labour economics, and socioeconomic interactions.
+Dialectical materialism is a materialist theory based upon the writings of Karl Marx and Friedrich Engels that has found widespread applications in a variety of philosophical disciplines ranging from philosophy of history to philosophy of science.
+As a materialist philosophy, Marxist dialectics emphasizes the importance of real-world conditions and the presence of contradictions within and among social relations, such as social class, labour economics, and socioeconomic interactions.
+Within Marxism, a contradiction is a relationship in which two forces oppose each other, leading to mutual development.